yoonjin67/DevOpsPlayground/README.md

 # Kubernetes Setup and DevOps Practices

 This project showcases a set of practical scripts, tools, and configurations aimed at setting up and managing a Kubernetes (K8s) environment with associated DevOps technologies.
+Basically, this project depends on Helm Charts.
+Although Some parts are deployed via Menifests, huge service like GitLab is deployed via Helm Upgrade.

 ---